superyue72/LS-JSP/README.md

 ### 4.2 Source code
 For all the algorithms, there are three termination conditions: 1) the maximum computation time, 2) the maximum number of iterations, and 3) the maximum repeat times of the best solution.
 In experiments, the maximum number of generations is set as 10000, and the maximum number of repeat times of the best solution is set as 1000.
 The maximum computation time is related to the number of jobs.
-The specific experiment settings for all instances is given in <em>ExperimentDesign.xlsx</em>
+The specific experiment settings for all instances is given in `ExperimentDesign.xlsx`

-The termination conditions and all parameters can be changed in <em>base.h</em>
+The termination conditions and all parameters can be changed in `base.h`